Last Updated: January 31, 2023

 (d) the Parties agree to provide such notice to Advisory Clients of the Revenue Share paid by Management to Customer, such other disclosures pertaining to this Agreement as may be required by applicable securities regulation, rules, or policies, and, without limiting the generality of the preceding sentence, the Customer agrees to promptly abide by any information or disclosure request from Management required by Management in order to provide written disclosure of this Agreement and its terms and conditions as prescribed pursuant to NI 31-103.

-7.2.
-Material Breach.
-In addition to any other rights and remedies available to it, either Party may immediately terminate this Agreement in the event of material breach by the other Party of its obligations hereunder, including any of the representations, warranties and covenants hereunder, provided that such breach is not cured within thirty (30) days of notification by the non-breaching Party of such breach.
+8.2 Material Breach.
+In addition to any other rights and remedies available to it, either Party may immediately terminate this Agreement in the event of material breach by the other Party of its obligations hereunder, including any of there presentations, warranties and covenants hereunder, provided that such breach is not cured within thirty (30) days of notification by the non-breaching Party of such breach.

-9.1.
-Fees.
+10.1 Fees.
 For the purposes of this Agreement, “Fees” means, collectively all fees (including any revenue share) set out on an applicable Order Form.
-Unless otherwise set out on an applicable Order Form, all amounts owing will be calculated monthly and settled on the 15th of the following moth, subject to settlement provided by any custodian or fund administrator, if an das applicable.
+Unless otherwise set out on an applicable Order Form, all amounts owing will be calculated monthly and settled on the 15th of the following month, subject to settlement provided by any custodian or fund administrator, if and as applicable.
+If Customer fails to make any payment when due, without limiting One’s other rights and remedies One may charge interest on the past due amount at the Prime Rate, calculated and accrued monthly starting on the thirty-first (31st) day after the invoice date until the date payment is made.
+Customer’s obligation to pay all Fees is non-cancellable.

 (a) The Parties may agree that One may introduce tiered pricing based on size of Customer Assets, at any time during the term of this Agreement.
 Fees will be adjusted accordingly to the different tiers set as agreed by the Parties.
 For clarity, such tiering may include One charging a lower discretionary management fee to Accounts with a higher AUM, and as such the Fee would be adjusted proportionally.